JonasAlfredsson/ansible-role-samba_host/README.md

 name" and the "Ansible name" of these settings, it should be easy to find the direct mapping inside that file.

+I have added the values the settings will default to if nothing is defined, as well as comments in case this leads to anything special.
+However, to be noted is that there are additional settings inside the `smb.conf` file that is not changeable via variables, and that mostly depends on that we either do not support changing them or it would be very unwise to modify it to something else.

 ### Global Settings
 ```yaml
 # Browsing/Identification